Question: "What is praying in tongues? Is praying in tongues a prayer language between a believer and God?"

 This interpretation does not agree with those who view praying in tongues as a prayer language.
 This alternate understanding can be summarized as follows: praying in tongues is a personal prayer language between a believer and God (1 Corinthians 13:1) that a believer uses to edify himself (1 Corinthians 14:4).
 This interpretation is unbiblical for the following reasons: 1) How could praying in tongues be a private prayer language if it is to be interpreted (1 Corinthians 14:13-17)?
 2) How could praying in tongues be for self-edification when Scripture says that the spiritual gifts are for the edification of the church, not the self (1 Corinthians 12:7)?
 3) How can praying in tongues be a private prayer language if the gift of tongues is a “sign to unbelievers” (1 Corinthians 14:22)?
 4) The Bible makes it clear that not everyone possesses the gift of tongues (1 Corinthians 12:11, 28-30).
 How could tongues be a gift for self-edification if not every believer can possess it?
 Do we not all need to be edified?

 Some understand praying in tongues to be a “secret code language” that prevents Satan and his demons from understanding our prayers and thereby gaining an advantage over us.
-This interpretation is unbiblical for the following reasons: 1) The New Testament consistently describes tongues as a human language.
-It is unlikely that Satan and his demons are unable to understand human languages.
+This interpretation is unbiblical for the following reasons: 1) The New Testament consistently describes tongues as a human language, and Satan and his demons are well able to understand human languages.
 2) The Bible records countless believers praying in their own language, out loud, with no concern of Satan intercepting the prayer.
 Even if Satan and/or his demons hear and understand the prayers we pray, they have absolutely no power to prevent God from answering the prayers according to His will.
 We know that God hears our prayers, and that fact makes it irrelevant whether Satan and his demons hear and understand our prayers.

 What do we say, then, about the many Christians who have experienced praying in tongues and find it to be very personally edifying?
 First, we must base our faith and practice on Scripture, not experience.
 We must view our experiences in light of Scripture, not interpret Scripture in light of our experiences.
 Second, many of the cults and world religions also report occurrences of speaking in tongues/praying in tongues.
 Obviously the Holy Spirit is not gifting these unbelieving individuals.
 So, it seems that the demons are able to counterfeit the gift of speaking in tongues.
 This should cause us to compare even more carefully our experiences with Scripture.
 Third, studies have shown how speaking/praying in tongues can be a learned behavior.
 Through hearing and observing others speak in tongues, a person can learn the procedure, even subconsciously.
 This is the most likely explanation for the vast majority of instances of speaking/praying in tongues among Christians.
 Fourth, the feeling of “self-edification” is natural.
 The human body produces adrenaline and endorphins when it experiences something new, exciting, emotional, and/or disconnected from rational thought.